gilesjohnr/es/README.md

 ## Troubleshooting

 For general questions, contact John Giles (john.giles@gatesfoundation.org) and/or Jillian Gauld (jillian.gauld@gatesfoundation.org).
-Note that this software is made available under a [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en) license and was developed for specific environmental sampling applications and therefore may not generalize perfectly to all settings.
+Note that this software is made available under a [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) license and was developed for specific environmental sampling applications and therefore may not generalize perfectly to all settings.

 ## Funding